 8. Bad guys will follow your suit and send emails from that particular subdomain you use

 The entire domain is at risk all the time.
-You need to lock the entire domain- the main organisational domain as well as the subdomain.
-Contrary to popular belief, the primary organisation domain is made the target rather than the subdomain.
+You need to lock the entire domain- the main organizational domain as well as the subdomain.
+Contrary to popular belief, the primary organization domain is made the target rather than the subdomain.

 9. Copy the previous infrastructure decisions